ben-weeks/tictactoe/readme.md

-## Really simple tic tac toe clone
+# Really simple tic tac toe clone

 Just a small implementation of Go that I built in like an hour to start learning Go.
-To use, just clone the repo and run `go run ./cmd` in a terminal in the project directory to play.
+To use, just clone the repo and run `go run ./cmd` in the project directory to play.

-#### Version history
+### Version history
 - **Version 1.0** (4-14-2025):
     - Handles two synchronous human players
     - Checks for win and draw states